Computations of HOMFLY homology: Algorithm

 \section{Algorithm}

-The basic idea of the algorithm is similar to the one given in \cite{sano-sato:2020}: if $F$ is a field, $R$ is a multivariate polynomial ring over $F$, and $C$ is a freely and finitely generated chain complex over $R$ whose differential is homogeneous with respect to the polynomial grading, we may regard $C$ as a chain complex over $F$ and decompose it into (infinitely many) finitely generated subcomplexes.
-Having proved that these subcomplexes are acyclic except for finitely many ones, it follows that $H(C)$ can be fully computed algorithmically.
-For the reduced HOMFLY homology, the key to proving the finiteness is the symmetry (\Cref{prop:q-sym}).
+The idea of the algorithm is similar to the one given in \cite{sano-sato:2020}.
+Suppose $F$ is a field, $R$ a multivariate polynomial ring over $F$, and $C$ a freely and finitely generated chain complex over $R$ whose differential preserves the polynomial grading.
+We may regard $C$ as a chain complex over $F$ and decompose it into (infinitely many) finitely generated homogeneous subcomplexes.
+Provided that these subcomplexes are acyclic outside some computable bound, the homology group $H(C)$ as a graded $F$-vector space can be fully computed algorithmically.